A Resource For Purchasing

 This new and recently completed guitar amplifier is completely quiet and has one of the best sounding clean tones I’ve ever heard.
 As a result, it also is one of the best guitar pedal platforms available and at around 8-9 watts of power, it makes a perfect home practice or studio amplifier.

-My favorite speaker for this amp is the 12″ Celestion Creamback 75 in a Quilter Toneblock 12″ sized custom stripped maple speaker cabinet.
+HDMy favorite speaker for this amp is the 12″ Celestion Creamback 75 in a Quilter Toneblock HD 12″ sized custom stripped maple speaker cabinet.
 This speaker is a ideal compliment for this amp and one that most any guitar player would love.
-You’ll find a photo of my custom cab on the EF86 page, However, I had this cabinet made for me – custom – and its not readily available.
+Bass is full and solid and you really don’t need a larger speaker cabinet.
+You’ll find a photo of my custom cab on the EF86 page, I had this cabinet made for me – custom – and its not readily available.
 Purchase or use the Quilter Toneblock 12″ speaker cabinet as an alternative and you’ll be extremely happy with your tone.
-Also purchase a 12″ Celestion Creamback 75 and you’ll have the best speaker cabinet combination you can put together for this amp.
+Also purchase a 12″ Celestion Creamback 75 for this cabinet and you’ll have one of the best speaker solutions you can put together for this amp.

-To accommodate a really beautiful jazz style hollow body sound, I’ve tweaked this amp for both a specific KT88 (the Winged C KT88) and an EL34 (the new production Pavane EL34PH) and there is no need to use an EQ pedal to accommodate an expensive arch top hollow body guitar.
-Both of these tubes work well and are the 2 tubes I highly recommend you own if you purchase one of these amps from me.
+To accommodate a really beautiful jazz style hollow body sound, I’ve tweaked this amp for both a specific EL34 (the new production Pavane EL34PH) and there is no need to use an EQ pedal to accommodate an expensive arch top hollow body guitar.

 The best tube compliment for this amp is: